 How to Use Packing Cubes

 Before purchasing, decide how you want to use your packing cubes.
 If you want to create outfits, you’ll probably want to purchase several in the same size.
+Some of the best packing cubes come in sets of different sizes, however.
 In addition, you may want to get different colors for each member of your family so that everything will stay organized.

 Once you are ready to pack, get your packing list ready and start pulling out the clothes you need.
 If you have several different sizes of bags, you’ll want to put larger items like pants, dresses, and skirts in the largest size.
-Socks and underwear usually fit perfectly in the smaller cubes.
+Socks and underwear usually fit perfectly in the small packing cube.

-For multi-hotel trips, put together outfits of tops, bottoms, and underwear and put those in each cube.
+For multi-hotel trips, put together outfits of tops, bottoms, and underwear and put those in each of the travel cubes.
 For our Paris trip, I was able to get two full outfits in each of the largest packing bags.

 It’s best to roll your clothing tightly before placing it in the bag.
-That way, the cubes will act as compression cubes and you’ll be able to get more into your suitcase.
-If you are checking bags, you may want to place one cube with an outfit in your checked luggage.
+That way, the cubes will act as compression cubes and you’ll be able to get more into your suitcase and you’ll save luggage space.
+If you are checking bags, you may want to place one large cube with an outfit in your carry-on luggage in case your luggage is lost.

 For bigger trips, I find that I need about 4-5 packing cubes of different sizes.
 If we have more than one checked bag, I evenly distribute them cubes from each family member among the bags.
-That way, if one bag is lost, everyone will at least have some clothing.
+That way, if one bag is lost, everyone will at least have some clothing for more than one day.

 As items get dirty, I’ll place them in a laundry bag.
 If there are laundry facilities at my destination, I always try to make sure I’m going home with all clean clothes.
 Otherwise, I’ll put the dirty items back in packing cubes for the trip home – keep anything clean in a separate cube.